STL Guidance Department

 - Field trips

-The counsellor's role is to counsel and to help (provide guidance), not to decide for students.
+The counselor's role is to counsel and to help (provide guidance), not to decide for students.
 Students are encouraged to make use of various planning tools in order to make informed decisions about their pathways.
 Counsellors may also provide referrals, and liaison with community social service agencies when necessary.

 The Guidance Department is responsible for delivering the compulsory grade 10 Career Studies course coded GLC 2O1.
 This course is designed to guide students through an inquiry process that they will use to develop their personal career and life planning.
 Student progress will be assessed based on the four achievement categories as outlined by the Ministry of Education for the province of Ontario.
 Ministry of Education’s Guidance and Career Education curriculum document.